THESPRYGUY/Project_agent_NEO/README.md

-# Project Agent NEO — Quickstart & Onboarding
+﻿# Project Agent NEO â€” Quickstart & Onboarding

 Project Agent NEO is a governed, test-driven scaffold for generating and validating a 20-pack agent repository from a v3 intake.
 It emphasizes strict KPI parity, observability, and safe reasoning footprints while remaining model/vendor agnostic.

 ## 1) What is Project Agent NEO
-One-paragraph: NEO provides a reproducible intake → build → validate pipeline producing a canonical 20-file agent repo.
+One-paragraph: NEO provides a reproducible intake â†’ build â†’ validate pipeline producing a canonical 20-file agent repo.
 It ships a simple WSGI service, UI helpers, builders/validators, and CI gates (parity, golden snapshot, smoke) to ensure deterministic, auditable outputs for any use-case.

 ## 2) TL;DR Quickstart (5 minutes)
 Copy env and run local compose, then hit health: